finagle/finch/docs/endpoint.md

 ### Composing Endpoints

-It's time to catch the beauty of endpoint combinators API by composing the complex endpoints out of the simple endpoints we've seen before.
+It's time to see the beauty of the endpoint combinators API in action by composing the complex endpoints out of the simple endpoints we've seen before.
 There are just two operators you will need to deal with:

-- `::` that composes two endpoints in terms of _and then_ combinator into a product endpoint `Endpoint[L <: HList]` (see [Shapeless' HList][hlist])
+- `::` that composes two endpoints in terms of the _and then_ combinator into a product endpoint `Endpoint[L <: HList]` (see [Shapeless' HList][hlist])
-- `:+:` that composes two endpoints of different types in terms of _or else_ combinator into a coproduct endpoint `Endpoint[C <: Coproduct]` (see [Shapeless' Coproduct][coproduct])
+- `:+:` that composes two endpoints of different types in terms of the _or else_ combinator into a coproduct endpoint `Endpoint[C <: Coproduct]` (see [Shapeless' Coproduct][coproduct])

-As you may noticed, Finch heavily uses [Shapeless][shapeless] to empower its composability in a type-safe, boilerplate-less way.
+As you may have noticed, Finch heavily uses [Shapeless][shapeless] to empower its composability in a type-safe, boilerplate-less way.

 #### Product Endpoints

 A product endpoint returns a product type represented as an `HList`.
-For example, a product endpoint `Endpoint[Foo :: Bar :: HNil]` return two values of types `Foo` and `Bar` wrapped with `HList`.
+For example, a product endpoint `Endpoint[Foo :: Bar :: HNil]` returns two values of types `Foo` and `Bar` wrapped with `HList`.
 To build a product endpoint, use the `::` combinator.

 ```scala